-CHAMPAIGN, Ill. - While it may seem like every insect out there is trying to eat your plants, not all the insects in the garden are pests.
+URBANA, Ill. - Not all the insects in the garden are pests.
 Fewer than 1% of all insects are considered pests.
 The vast majority are beneficial or benign.

 Predatory insects, such as lady beetles, praying mantids, assassin bugs, lacewings, wasps, and syrphid flies, feed on many different types of garden pests.

 Lady beetles are one of the most widely known predatory insect.
 Both the adults and larvae prey on small, soft-bodied insects, such as aphids.
 The adult dome-shaped beetles range in color from yellow, pink, red, orange, or black, usually with distinct spots.
-The larvae are dark-colored with orange or yellow markings and flattened and tapered, kind of like an alligator.
+The larvae are dark with orange or yellow markings and flattened and tapered, as an alligator.
 The larvae they are commonly misidentified as a pest.

 Ground beetles can also be important predators in gardens.
-Most are shiny and black and are typically found on the ground under leaves, logs, stones, loose bark, and grassy areas.
-They are most active at night and will feed on a variety of insects such as caterpillars, beetle larvae, snails, and other soft-bodied insects.
+Most are shiny and black and typically found on the ground under leaves, logs, stones, loose bark, and grassy areas.
+They are most active at night and feed on a variety of insects, such as caterpillars, beetle larvae, snails, and other soft-bodied insects.
 Larvae also feed on soil-dwelling insects.

-Praying mantids are another predatory insect.
-These large insects will eat whatever they can catch, whether it’s a pest or another beneficial insect, such as bees.
-There are several species of preying mantids native to Illinois, but the most commonly encountered is the non-native Chinese mantis.
+Praying mantids eat whatever they can catch, whether it’s a pest or another beneficial insect, such as bees.
+There are several species of preying mantids native to Illinois, but the most common is the non-native Chinese mantis.

 Assassin bugs and other predatory bugs use their straw-like mouthparts to impale their prey and then suck out the body fluids.
-These insects come in various sizes and colors, but one of the best known is the wheel bug.
+These insects come in various sizes and colors.

 "Even though we typically think of them as pests, some species of stink bugs are predatory," Johnson says.
 "These predatory stink bugs have thicker mouthparts compared to their plant-feeding cousins and will feed primarily on caterpillar and beetle larvae."